stakater/kubestackplus-docs/content/for-developers/overview.md

 - [Add a New Environment to Apps GitOps](./how-to-guides/add-a-new-environment-to-apps-gitops/add-a-new-environment-to-application.md)

-    Extend your application's capabilities by integrating new environments into your GitOps workflow.
+    You can extend your application's capabilities by integrating new environments into your GitOps workflow.

 - [Build and Push Your Image](./how-to-guides/build-and-push-your-image/build-and-push-your-image.md)